pynapple-org/pynapple/doc/user_guide/01_introduction_to_pynapple.md

 **[Warping](13_warping)**

-This module allows to build trial-based tensor and time warped trial-based tensor
+This module provides methods for building trial-based tensors and time-warped trial-based tensors.